From personal mess to shared paths, #OMN in the post-truth world

 The composting metaphor says: yes, we’re drowning in #techshit, but we have the tools to turn it into the soil for something humane, resilient, and alive. #KISS

 So I bought a boat and sailed away. #boatingeurope.
-Not a metaphor – survival.
-But then came the ActivityPub reboot.
-The #openweb with the #Fediverse rose again.
+Not a metaphor – it’s survival.
+But then came the #ActivityPub reboot, the #openweb with the #Fediverse rose again.
 I came back.
-Because there was hope.
-There still is.
+Because there was hope, there still is.

 And now – five years into this reboot – we face the next predictable crisis: #mainstreaming, the sell-outs, the “respectable voices”, the NGO parasites.
-It’s normal.
-It happens to every alt project.
+Yep, it’s normal, it happens to every alt project.
 And now it’s happening here.

 The solution?
 Compost the mess.
 Not to attack individuals – most of them aren’t important.
 What matters are the paths they push us down.
-Because their “common sense” is the true danger.
-These are the paths that turn living networks into dusty, dry creeks.
+Because their “common sense” is the real danger.
+These are “common sense” paths that turn living networks into dusty, dry creeks.

 That’s why I keep writing the #hashtag stories: to make these hidden paths visible.
-So we can see what’s going on.
-So we can choose differently.
-Compost the #techshit to grow something real.
+So we can choose differently by seeing what’s going on. .
+Then act to compost the #techshit to grow something real.

 I started by saying the #OMN is a simple project, let’s illustrate this with the #OMN Process